JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 Sometimes you can traverse the sequence from the right rather than from the left.

-Master the [sliding window technique](https://discuss.leetcode.com/topic/30941/here-is-a-10-line-template-that-can-solve-most-substring-problems) that applies to many substring/subarray problems.
+==Master the [sliding window technique](https://discuss.leetcode.com/topic/30941/here-is-a-10-line-template-that-can-solve-most-substring-problems) that applies to many== substring/subarray problems.

 When you are given two sequences to process, it is common to have one index per sequence to traverse/compare the both of them.
 For example, we use the same approach to merge two sorted arrays.